 The initial ‘choice’ appointment lasts approximately one hour.
 Whilst we prefer young people to attend the initial appointment with their parents or carers, young people themselves may also be offered the opportunity to have some individual time.
-We will explore whether or not our service is best placed to help or if another service would be more appropriate for your needs.
+We will explore whether or not our service is best placed to help or if another service would be more appropriate to meet your needs.
 By the end of the appointment we will have agreed with you and your parents/ carers what happens next.

-If it is agreed that S-CAMHS is best placed to provide a service or if more specialist care is needed, further ‘partnership’ appointments are offered.
-These appointments last approximately one hour each and could be with the young person on their own, the whole family or just with parents or carers.
+If it is agreed that CAMHS is best placed to provide a service or if more specialist care is needed, further ‘partnership’ appointments are offered.
+These appointments usually last approximately one hour each and could be with the young person on their own, the whole family or just with parents or carers.
 With your agreement, sometimes these appointments may also include other specialist professionals, either from within our service or from other agencies you may be working with.
 We will ask for feedback from young people and their parents or carers, completing questionnaires regularly to understand your difficulties and to see if we are making a difference.

 Medication is very rarely initiated as a first line intervention in children and young people experiencing mental health issues.
 This is however assessed on an individual basis and where medication is clinically indicated you will be offered an appointment with a psychiatrist for further specialist assessment and advice.